Dandelions – The Good, the Bad and the Ugly / A true Workhorse of a Plant!

-Spring time can be very frustrating for many homeowners, when a crop of dandelions pop up all over the lawn.Especially when the neighbors are giving you that take care of your dandelions stare.So first, let’s first try to understand this beautiful plant, and then let’s look at how to get rid if it (unless you want to keep it!).Believe it or not, at one time, there were no dandelions in the United States.They were brought here by the Europeans to serve many purposes.As a matter of fact, the dandelion was and still is one work horse of a plant!
+Spring can be very frustrating for many homeowners, when a crop of dandelions pop up all over the lawn.Especially when the neighbors are giving you that take care of your dandelions stare.But let’s first try to understand this beautiful plant, and thenlook at how to get rid if it (unless you want to keep it!).You see, at one time, there were no dandelions in the United States.They were brought here by the Europeans to serve many purposes.The dandelion was and still is one work horse of a plant!

-1.)The dandelion roots, which can get an inch thick and grow deeper into the ground than many tree roots, were harvested and boiled for making a tea used for medicinal purposes.
+1.)The dandelion roots, which can get an inch thick and grow deeper into the ground than many tree roots, were harvested and boiled for making a coffee substitute and a tea used for medicinal purposes.

 2.)The foliage of the dandelion was grown for harvesting and eaten as you would any other type of greens.